Features and Improvements in ArangoDB 3.12

 Swagger UI

 The interactive tool for exploring HTTP APIs has been updated to version 5.4.1.
-You can find it in the web interface in the Rest API tab of the SUPPORT section, as well as in the API tab of Foxx services and Foxx routes that use module.context.createDocumentationRouter().
+You can find it in the web interface in the Rest API tab of the Support section, as well as in the API tab of Foxx services and Foxx routes that use module.context.createDocumentationRouter().

 The new version adds support for OpenAPI 3.x specifications in addition to Swagger 2.x compatibility.